jim3k1/ansible-nagios/README.md

 * Create a playbook that references the nagios role.
 * Set the appropriate variables.
 * Run this role on a clean server.
-* You will now be able to access nagios on the host at **https://your-host/nagios**.
+* You will now be able to access nagios on the host at **http://your-host**.

 Ansible-Nagios-Config
 ---------------------

-This Ansible role is designed to be used along with [Ansible-Nagios-Config](http://github.com/npm/ansible-nagios-config).
-Use this role to set up Nagios' configuration.
+This Ansible role is designed to be used along with Ansible-Nagios-Config Use this role to set up Nagios' configuration.

 Compatibility